UU Fellowship of San Dieguito FAQs

-We have assembled answers to the questions most frequently asked about our church and about Unitarian Universalism.
+We have assembled answers to the questions most frequently asked about our fellowship and about Unitarian Universalism.
 Please feel free to ask your own questions of any members before or after worship services or by calling the office.

 Do you folks believe in God?

 Some of us do and some of us don’t.
 We support each person’s path to their spirituality.
 God is viewed differently by many people.
 Some believe in a personal God, others in a spirit who sets in motion the laws of the universe.
 God is unknowable, a mystery.
 Many of us define God for ourselves.